 Now, not all special monoids are groups; the simplest example is the bicyclic monoid $\pres{Mon}{b,c}{bc=1}$.
 There $b$ is right (but not left) invertible, and $c$ is left (but not right) invertible.
 It is, in fact, not too hard to show that $M$ has no non-trivial invertible elements.
 Special monoids were first properly\footnote{However, Thue very explicitly solves the word problem for the special monoids $\pres{Mon}{a,b,c}{abbcab=1}$ and $\pres{Mon}{a,b}{ababa=1}$ (both of which are easily seen to be isomorphic with free groups).
 For more details, see \cite[Examples~2 \& 3]{Thue1914}.} introduced to the literature and given their name by G. S. Tseitin in \tc{1958}, who named them \textit{special associative systems} (\textit{spetsialnaia assotsiativnaia sistema}).
 However, the first systematic study of special monoids came two years later, by Adian \cite{Adian1960}.

 We say that a special monoid $\pres{Mon}{A}{r_1 = 1, r_2 = 1, \dots, r_k=1}$ is \textit{$\ell$-homogeneous} if there exists $\ell \in \mathbb{N}$ such that $|r_i| = \ell$ for all $1 \leq i \leq k$.
 One defines $\ell$-homogeneous groups in precisely the same manner.
-In his paper, Adian gives a very thorough overview of the proofs of the following central result regarding homogeneous special monoids; the full proofs were provided six years later his celebrated monograph, see \cite[III.Theorem~1]{Adian1966}.
+In his paper, Adian gives a very thorough overview of the proofs of the following central result regarding homogeneous special monoids; the full proofs were provided six years later in his celebrated monograph, see \cite[III.Theorem~1]{Adian1966}.

 \begin{theorem}[Adian, \tc{1960}] Let $M = \pres{Mon}{A}{r_1 = 1, r_2 = 1, \dots, r_k=1}$ be an $\ell$-homogeneous special monoid.
-If there is an algorithm for solving the word problem for all $k$-relator $\ell$-homogeneous groups, then the word problem and the divisibility problems are decidable for $M$. \end{theorem}
+If the word problem is decidable for all $k$-relator $\ell$-homogeneous groups, then the word problem and the divisibility problems are decidable for $M$. \end{theorem}

-Note that there are only finitely many $k$-relator $\ell$-homogeneous groups (up to a free factor of a free group).
-Furthermore, every one-relator special monoid is $\ell$-homogeneous, yielding the following immediate corollary by Magnus' result.
+Note that for fixed $k$ and $\ell$, there are only finitely many $k$-relator $\ell$-homogeneous groups (up to a free factor of a free group).
+Furthermore, every one-relation special monoid is $\ell$-homogeneous, yielding the following immediate corollary by applying Magnus' result.

 \begin{corollary}[Adian, \tc{1960}] Let $M = \pres{Mon}{A}{w=1}$.
 Then the word problem and divisibility problems for $M$ is decidable. \end{corollary}